AxiosDeminence/AxiosDeminence.github.io/src/projects/scalable-database.md

 connections.
 The final product was used and tested across multiple AWS EC2 instances in differnet regions.

+##### Action Points:
+* Created a distributed database to maintain concurrent versions across several clients as a school project
+* Devised a protocol to scale storage space across multiple servers to increase service resiliency
+* Used consistent hashing to manage server nodes to allow for addition or removal of nodes without interruption of the service
-* Developed client and server in [Go](https://go.dev) to foster concurrent connections.
+* Built client and server programs in Go to foster concurrent connections
-* Designed a distributed protocl for a distributed database over many file storage clusters to provide redundancy in case of network failures.
-* Leveraged AWS EC2 instances for deployment of the servers and clusters.
+* Developed a centralized server that mediates clients' queries to learn the information of the node that their data is on